tiffin-filion/codecademy/Dasmoto Arts/README.md

 # dasmoto arts
-This is a Codecademy project.
-I was given a wireframe and I had to match it using html & css.
+For this project, I was given a wireframe and I had to match it using html & css.
 ![Wireframe](dasmotos-arts_redline.jpg)